-Five years later she has remained essentially pain free and has stabilized with fewer highs and lows.
+Over 10 years later she has continued to thrive and has been able to stabilize her moods with fewer highs and lows.
 She remains very excited about her new life.

 The enlightenment light and judgment mirror

-Last week she showed me two objects she carries around her neck.
-One is a small light and the other a mirror.
-Whenever she finds herself being judgmental she holds the mirror up in front of her.
+On one visit she showed me two objects she carried around her neck.
+One was a small light and the other a mirror.
+Whenever she found herself being judgmental she held the mirror up in front of her.
 If she has a moment of insight she turns on the light.
 Both are great visual reminders of significant aspects of her journey, which entails embedding new neurological circuits with repetition.
 Not Being Judgmental

 Variations of her story are common.
 Hers is unusual because of the duration of her pain and the intensity of her healing.
-As pain pathways are permanent after 3 to 6 months the length of time you are in pain actually does not matter.
+As pain circuits are permanent after 3 to 6 months, after that the length of time you are in pain actually does not matter.
 It is also the reason you cannot solve or fix them.
 However you can shift off of them anytime with the tools that you have learned to work for you.

-I see her back regularly because I enjoy talking to her.
+I have continued to stay in touch because I enjoy talking to her.
 She exudes optimism and hope and can hardly contain herself.
 It is inspiring to be in the presence of that level of positive energy.
 She is one of many reasons why I find treating chronic pain so rewarding.